Last Updated on March 7, 2026 by George Pavlopoulos

 One Cultural Week in Greece itinerary

 So, after spending three days in Athens, it’s time to leave the capital behind and explore what Greece has to offer.
 On the Cultural Tour, you will see the mainland of Greece, and you will most likely need a car for that.
-Some selected tour operators offer day trips to these places of interest.
-You will find links within the text for them too.
-However, by renting a car, you will travel at your own pace; therefore, I highly recommend renting one.
+Some selected tour operators offer day trips to these places of interest (you will find links to them in the text, too).
+However, by renting a car, you can travel at your own pace, so I highly recommend it.

 One week in Greece: Day 4

-The first day tour on the Cultural itinerary is Delphi.
-Occupying a part on the southwestern slope of Mount Parnassus, Delphi was considered the center of the world by ancient Greeks.
+The first day of the Cultural itinerary tour is to Delphi.
+Located on the southwestern slope of Mount Parnassus, Delphi was considered the center of the world by the ancient Greeks.
 There was even a stone marking it as such, called the omphalos (the navel).
 Delphi is also a UNESCO World Heritage Site, and it had a significant influence on Greek antiquity.

 Delphi is immortalized as the seat of Pythia, the famous oracle of ancient times.
 Pythia was the high priestess of the Temple of Apollo in Delphi, and ancient Greeks consulted her for the most critical decisions.
-Pythia entered into some sort of trance, which drove her into ecstatic speeches; the oracles had to be translated.
+Pythia entered a trance, which drove her to ecstatic speech; the oracles had to be translated.
 Ancient sources describe Pythia using laurel to inspire her prophecies.
 Several alternative plants have been suggested, including cannabis and oleander, among others.

-The area is rich in sightseeing, and apart from the Temple of Zeus in Delphi, you can also see the Stoa of Athenians, the ancient theater, and the Stoa of Delphi.
+The area offers plenty of sightseeing; in addition to the Temple of Zeus in Delphi, you can also see the Stoa of the Athenians, the ancient theater, and the Stoa of Delphi.
 As you can easily imagine, Delphi’s archaeological area is one of antiquity’s most famous locations.
 You can find guided tours at the spot, but you can also pre-book tours, including transfers from (and back to) Athens.
-There is also a nearby city under the name Delphi, which is a more modern settlement.
+There is also a nearby city called Delphi, which is a more modern settlement.

 Practical info for your visit to Delphi

-Delphi is approximately 180 km away from Athens, and you’ll need two and a half hours to reach it.
-Therefore it is recommended to start early if you want to be back in Athens in the evening.
+Delphi is approximately 180 km away from Athens, and it takes approximately two and a half hours to reach it.
+Therefore, it is recommended to start early if you want to be back in Athens in the evening.

 For more information about opening times and admission fees in Delphi, please click here.

 If driving back and forth for 4-5 hours in one day is too much, you can stay one night close to Delphi.
-You can check your options for accommodation in Delphi here.
+You can check your accommodation options in Delphi here.

-Last but not least, you can book a tour from Athens to Delphi and back.
+Lastly, you can book a round-trip tour from Athens to Delphi.
 I’m adding here three of the best ones.
 Please note that the private tours to Delphi will pick you up from your accommodation, while the group tour has a meeting point in downtown Athens.
 So, here is the first private tour to Delphi, and here is the second.
 For the group tour to Delphi, click here.

 I wrote a dedicated travel guide to Delphi if you’d like to know more about the sacred precinct.